-Each year, Mexpro's staff compiles a list of the frequently asked questions (FAQs) that consumers of Mexico auto insurance inquire about.
-Below are some of the most commonly asked questions that Mexpro has received over the years.
+Each year, Mexpro's staff compiles a list of the most asked questions from our customers.
+Below are our answers to the most commonly asked questions.

-It is ironic that most of us use great care when purchasing insurance in the US or Canada, yet use a lesser standard of care when purchasing an auto insurance policy for travel to Mexico.
-The answers to our FAQ's will help you make a better-informed decision when purchasing auto liability insurance in Mexico.
+It is ironic that most of us use great care when purchasing insurance in the U.S. or Canada, yet lower our standards when purchasing an auto insurance policy for travel to Mexico.

 When purchasing any type of Mexican auto insurance, buyers should analyze a number of issues including:

-- Do I need to purchase coverage from a Mexican Insurer?
+- My U.S./Canadian insurer says they will insure me in Mexico.
+Do I really need coverage from a Mexican company?

-- What are the differences between a US and Mexico auto insurance policy?
+- What are the differences between a U.S./Canadian and Mexico auto insurance policy?

 - What type of Mexico auto insurance coverage do I need, and at what limits?

-Why do I need to purchase coverage from a Mexican auto insurance company?
+Do I really need to purchase coverage from a Mexican insurance company?

-Mexico law mandates that only insurance companies that are licensed and admitted in Mexico can provide civil liability auto insurance coverage that is recognized by the judicial system of Mexico.
-Although a few US insurance companies will extend physical damage coverage (collision, comprehensive) on your auto or RV while you are driving in Mexico, they cannot and do not provide Mexican liability.
+Yes, Mexico law mandates that only insurance companies that are licensed and admitted in Mexico can provide civil liability auto insurance coverage that is recognized by the judicial system of Mexico.
+Although some U.S. and Canadian insurance companies will extend physical damage coverage (collision, comprehensive) on your auto or RV while you are driving in Mexico, they cannot and do not provide Mexico liability.

-There are tremendous coverage differences between US and Mexican auto insurance policies, and far too many minor differences to list here.
-The following are some of the major differences outlined by type of insurance.
+There are tremendous coverage differences between U.S. and Mexican auto liability insurance policies.
+Though far too many minor differences to list, here are the most important ones.

 Keep in mind that the liability insurance you purchase from a Mexican auto insurance company will not respond to claims or suits brought against you in the United States or Canada for an incident which occurred in Mexico.
 All liability insurance claims under a Mexican auto insurance policy must be brought and adjudicated in Mexico for coverage to respond.